skorteland/chest-xray-pneumonia-classification-kaggle/README.md

 ## Models
 In this project relatively simple models were used as only a CPU was available for training.

-In this project several models are investigated:
-1. basic CNN model
+1. tiny CNN model consisting of two convolutional layers and one fully coupled layer.
-2. basic CNN model with data augmentation
+2. simple CNN model consisting of three convolutional layers and two fully coupled layers.
-3. transfer learning with a pre-trained complex CNN model
+3. transfer learning with a pre-trained ResNet18 and Resnet34 model
+4. transfer learning with a pre-trained MobileNetV2 model
+5. transfer learning with a pre-trained EfficientNet-b0 model

+The models are described and explored in the notebooks.